barumau/panlingue/eng/fraze.md

 I greet father.

 The word **salam** is a noun and **salama** is the corresponding verb.
-The basic word order in Pandunia is subject-verb-object.
+The basic word order in Panlingue is subject-verb-object.

 **Sara salama Tomas.**
 Sarah greets Thomas.